 On October 30, 2003, the City of Buenos Aires and the State Lottery of Argentina entered into a settlement agreement relating to the first legal proceeding, in which the parties agreed (i) that the State Lottery of Argentina has the regulatory authority over our casino in Buenos Aires, (ii) a method for the distribution of gaming royalties and related fees between them, and (iii) the termination of all pending litigation between them, in each case without acknowledgement by either party of any underlying rights.
-The settlement agreement has a four year renewable term, and either the State Lottery of Argentina or the City of Buenos Aires may terminate the settlement agreement by giving notice within 120 days prior to the expiration of any four year period.
+The settlement agreement had a four year renewable term and either the State Lottery of Argentina or the City of Buenos Aires could terminate the settlement agreement by giving notice within 120 days prior to the expiration of any four year period.
+On May 22, 2015, the City of Buenos Aires sent a notice to the State Lottery of Argentina indicating its intention not to extend the term of the settlement agreement after December 2015, the scheduled expiration term.